jacek-rzrz/kotlin-test-factories/README.md

     assertThat(user.name()).isEqualTo("John Smith")
 }
 ```
-This test doesn't compile because the `address` parameter isn't specified.
+...but it doesn't compile: the `address` constructor parameter isn't provided.
-It shouldn't be specified because it's irrelevant to the `name` method.
+Specifying a random address would make the compiler happy
-It would just add noise to the test.
+at the cost of developer happiness.
+It would only introduce noise to
+a perfectly fine test.

 A good test should be readable, focused and define clear inputs.
+And so is this one.

-A common workaround is a *test factory* function:
+As a workaround one can write a *test factory* function:
 ```kotlin
 fun aUser(
         firstName: String = "",